Common Causes of Smoke Damage | Call Us!

 The sooner we assess your property for smoke damage, the less time it has to settle, corrode, and spread.
 Delaying the process makes restoration more difficult and expensive, so early action always works in your favor.
 Book an assessment if:

-Our Smoke Damage Assessment for Residential Properties
+Our Residential Smoke Assessment

 Rely on our smoke and soot services to assess every affected area of your home, from garages to the HVAC system.
 We'll give you a complete picture of the damage before we begin restoration.

-Commercial Smoke Damage Assessment
+Our Commercial Smoke Assessment

 Smoke damage in a commercial property means operational downtime and risk to assets that can't wait.
 Panhandle Cleaning & Restoration assesses the full scope of contamination so you can make informed decisions about restoration.
 We serve various industries in Wheeling, Charleston, Huntington, and other cities within our service area.

-Our Other Fire Damage Restoration Services
+More of Our Fire Damage Restoration Services

-Schedule Your Smoke Damage Assessment Today
+Call Us Now to Schedule Your Smoke Damage Assessment

 866-515-2364